Uterine fibroids: Symptoms, diagnosis, and prevention

 Most people will not notice their presence – for some, however, these small tumors can bring varying degrees of complication or discomfort.
 Here are some of the most common symptoms of fibroids:

-Pain and discomfort: Pelvic pain is particularly common if the myoma tumor grows large enough to press on pelvic organs such as the bladder or intestines.
-This sometimes manifests as abdominal pressure or a sense of fullness or bloating in the stomach.
+Pelvic pain is particularly common if the myoma tumor grows large enough to press on pelvic organs such as the bladder or intestines.
+This sometimes manifests as abdominal pressure or a sense of fullness or bloating in the stomach area.
 It can also cause a feeling of heaviness in the pelvic area.

-Irregular periods: Uterine fibroids can impact the menstrual cycle, leading to heavy bleeding, prolonged periods, bleeding between periods, blood clots, and sometimes anemia, even anemia requiring blood transfusion.
+Uterine fibroids can impact the menstrual cycle, leading to heavy menstrual bleeding, prolonged periods, bleeding between periods, blood clots, and sometimes anemia, even anemia requiring blood transfusion.
 They can also cause menstrual cycle irregularity.

 Potential risks & complications

 They generally don’t require any medical attention, but if they continue growing, they can lead to long term or intensified discomfort.
 Fibroids grow by seizing the blood vessels that supply nearby organs.
-Once they outgrow or deplete their blood flow, they will start to die on their own.
+Once they outgrow or deplete their blood flow, larger fibroids will start to die on their own.

 Your doctor may want to monitor the development of the leiomyoma, as rapid growth may be a sign of a rare cancerous fibroid, leiomyosarcoma.
 Their continued growth can also lead to prolonged or intensified discomfort, requiring removal.